connorpmullins/connorpmullins.github.io/_posts/2025-05-29-mental_model_preempting_bottlenecks.markdown

 - There is increasing leverage in having an organization where developers contribute across multiple codebases
   - Developers will need less and less expertise to quickly contribute across multiple codebases and parts of the stack
   - Domain experts will continue to be valuable for vetting architectural decisions, but heavily-siloed organizations will be bottlenecked by those silos
-  - Rhe value-add of a mid-level developer who only writes code in one repo will continue to decrease
+  - The value-add of a mid-level developer who only writes code in one repo will continue to decrease

 ### How Design, Product, User Testing, and Management Should Change